SSBakh07/Tabular-ML-Ref/ReadMe.md

 **Note that this code is only for binary classification at the moment.
 In the future I'll be expanding on this.**

 This is a repository for model references to be used in machine learning tabular challenges as a starting point.
-This repository also doubles as a submission of sorts for Kaggle's [Kaggle's Spaceship Titanic Challenge](https://www.kaggle.com/competitions/spaceship-titanic)
+This repository also doubles as a submission of sorts for [Kaggle's Spaceship Titanic Challenge](https://www.kaggle.com/competitions/spaceship-titanic)

 > The data used is from [here](https://www.kaggle.com/competitions/spaceship-titanic).
 To get started, simply download the data from the competition and place the csv files into the `data` directory.